metadatacenter/cedar-archetype-exporter/README.md

 in the ```./src/main/resources/json``` directory.

-The main class called ```org.metadatacenter.archetype.exporter.CEDARInstanceReader``` reads the JSON instance using a Java class generated from the JSON Schema description by JSONSchema2POJO.
+The main class called ```org.metadatacenter.archetype.exporter.CEDARInstanceReader``` reads the JSON instance using a Java class generated from the JSON Schema description by JSONSchema2POJO and then prints out its contents.

 #### Building and Running